 Digit is FDIC insured for balances up to $250,000, and you can move money back to your checking account at any time with no penalties.
 Aside from the $5 monthly subscription cost, the only hitch is that your bank has to support Digit – which includes thousands of financial institutions.

+Qapital is a digital bank that was created by and financial experts to assist people with their investments.
+It offers the opportunity in a low-fee, high-interest savings account with a fixed term.
 Qapital is a “savings account alternative” app similar to Digit, but it offers even more features related specifically to savings goals.
 This additional features are great for helping to build over all financial literacy.

 You can choose from a wide variety of automatic savings goals and rules: round-ups, automatically sending discount savings to checking, savings funding on luxury purchases, and tax savings systems for freelancers are just a few examples.